gondo/bouk.github.io/_posts/2015-03-29-monkey-patching-in-go.md

 <small>note: samples should be built with `go build -gcflags=-l` to disable inlining.
 For this article I assume your architecture is 64-bits and that you're using a unix-based operating system like Mac OSX or a Linux variant</small>

-Let's look at how the following code looks when disassembled:
+Let's look at what the following code produces when disassembled:

 <script src="https://gist.github.com/bouk/17262666fae75dd24a25.js"></script>